buddhist-uni/buddhist-uni.github.io/_content/av/types-of-meditation_yuttadhammo.md

 course: emptiness
 tags:
   - meditation
+  - karma
+  - epistemology
 year: 2014
 month: jun
 minutes: 96
 ---

+> You will never let go of the things you love.
+So you don't have to worry.

 In this talk, followed by questions and answers, Yuttadhammo explains the different categories of meditation and their common factors, such as mindfulness and concentration.